St Emeric of Hungary Church, Čimhová: Organ

-There have been at least two organs in the church prior to the current one.
-The first documented was only temporary- an organ by an unknown maker that has been serving the previous wooden church, has been stored in the sacristy.
+There were at least four organs in the church prior to the current one.
+The first documented was only temporary- an organ by an unknown maker that used to serve the previous wooden church, was stored in the sacristy.
 This was most likely a small positive or portative organ.
 The second organ was also made by an unknown maker.
-Later it was deemed insufficient for the space and in quite bad condition, it has been gifted to Liesek parish for their new church.
+In the course of time, it was deemed insufficient for the space and in quite bad condition, and it was offered to Liesek parish for their new church as a temporary solution.

-New organ has been ordered from the well-established workshop of Pažický family from Rajec around 1811.
-The builder presented great plans for a medium size organ with 17 registers, two manuals and pedal.
-This was scaled down after protests from Trstená parish, which disagreed with the proposed size, and was therefore supposed to be similar to the one built for parish in Trstená, an organ with 11 registers, one manual and pedal.
-After many extensions and financial problems, on the side of both the builder and the parish, 10 register, one manual and pedal organ has been delivered.
+Third organ was ordered from the well-established workshop of Pažický family from Rajec around 1811.
+The builder presented great plans for a medium size organ with 17 stops, two manuals and pedal.
+This was scaled down after protests from Trstená parish, which disagreed with the proposed size, and was therefore supposed to be similar to the one built for parish in Trstená, an organ with 11 stops, one manual and pedal.
+After many extensions and financial problems, on the side of both the builder and the parish, an organ with 10 stops was delivered in 1818.

-Only the case remains to this day, the instrument has been lost in 1908, after it has been replaced by the Ottó Rieger Budapest company.
-Later works have been carried out by Jozef Hardoník- in 1934, bellows moved inside the case, and by Štefan Gábor- in 1977, modifications to stops Flauta 4', new stops Larigot 1 1/3', Kvinta 2 2/3' and Roh Nočný 2' (Nachthorn).
+Only the case remains to this day- the instrument was lost in 1908, after being replaced by the Ottó Rieger Budapest company.
+Later works were carried out by Jozef Hardoník- in 1934, bellows moved inside the case, and by Štefan Gábor- in 1977, modifications to stops Flauta 4', new stops Larigot 1 1/3', Kvinta 2 2/3' and Roh Nočný 2' (Nachthorn).